-Modifies the Governor's proposal and approves \$3 million General Fund (GF), and \$5 million Federal Trust Fund (FF) 2025-26, \$3 million GF and \$5 million FF in 2026-27, \$3 million GF and \$5 million FF in 2027-28, and \$3 million GF, \$5 million FF, and \$147,000 Department of Food and Agriculture Fund (Ag Fund) in 2028-29 and ongoing and 15.0 permanent positions for Animal and human Health Emergency Infrastructure to respond to Avian Influenza (Bird Flu).
+- Approves \$6.085 million General Fund (GF), and \$5 million Federal Trust Fund (FF) 2025-26, \$5.4 million GF and \$5 million FF in 2026-27, \$5.4 million GF and \$5 million FF in 2027-28, and \$5.29 million GF, \$5 million FF, and \$147,000 Department of Food and Agriculture Fund (Ag Fund) in 2028-29 and ongoing and 29.0 permanent positions to respond to outbreaks of various animal health diseases including strains of the Highly Pathogenic Avian Influenza (Bird Flu). - Approves \$24.9 million one-time General Fund in 2025-26 for the Farm to School Network and Incubator Grant Program. - Includes provisional Budget Bill Language to fully expend the remaining milk handler assessments from the Dairy Marketing Branch (\$3,595,000) on research projects that benefit California dairy farmers and the remaining handler/processor assessments from the Milk Pooling Branch (\$3,509,000) on Quota Program activities. - Includes \$1,607,000 General Fund in Fiscal Year 2025-26 and \$3,313,000 in FY 2026-27 and on-going, to fund increased operational costs associated with the new Turlock North Valley Animal Health Laboratory scheduled for completion in December 2025 to prevent, detect, and respond to animal health disease outbreaks, enhance food safety, and protect public health.

-- Modifies Governor's proposal and approves \$21.9 million General Fund for 2025-26 onetime for the Farm to School Network and Incubator Grant Program.
-Rejects \$3 million in General Fund for 2025-26 associated with the Climate Smart Technical Assistance Grants. - Includes provisional Budget Bill Language to fully expend the remaining milk handler assessments from the Dairy Marketing Branch (\$3,595,000) on research projects that benefit California dairy farmers and the remaining handler/processor assessments from the Milk Pooling Branch (\$3,509,000) on Quota Program activities. - Includes \$1,607,000 General Fund in Fiscal Year 2025-26 and \$3,313,000 in FY 2026-27 and on-going, to fund increased operational costs associated with the new Turlock North Valley Animal Health Laboratory scheduled for completion in December 2025 to prevent, detect, and respond to animal health disease outbreaks, enhance food safety, and protect public health. - Provides \$2,478,000 General Fund (GF) and 5 positions in Fiscal Year (FY) 2025-26, \$4,064,000 GF and 5 positions in FY 2026-27, and \$3,564,000 GF and 5 positions in FY 2027-28 and ongoing to manage, implement, and maintain remediation efforts to address real-time and critical security vulnerabilities and to provide ongoing management and monitoring of related new critical security services. - Provides \$1.5 million Department of Food and Agriculture Fund (Ag Fund) authority in 2025-26 and 2026-27, and \$900,000 in 2027-28 and ongoing to address increased research costs, to implement activities identified in the Sustainable Pest Management Roadmap, and to perform increased consultative work for the Department of Pesticide Regulation, as required by Assembly Bill 2113 (Chapter 60, Statutes of 2024). - Includes reappropriations of various one-time funds increased reimbursement authority of \$132,000 in 2025-26 and ongoing, which includes a rescheduling of \$226,000 Department of Food and Agriculture Fund (Ag Fund) reimbursement authority to the General Fund and will provide sufficient budgetary authority to complete various projects and administer existing and new grant awards; also includes a language-only Item to effectuate the Governor's Budget proposal, Dairy Marketing Branch and Milk Pooling Branch Remaining Milk Producer/Processor Assessments. - Includes \$353,000 General Fund in Fiscal Year 2025-26 for the Preliminary Plans phase for repair and replacement of the Meadowview Biological Control Program office and laboratory facilities.

-Includes a \$1.37 million reappropriation of the Acquisition and Preliminary Plans funding for the Needles Border Protection Station relocation project, located in San Bernardino County.
+- Provides \$2,478,000 General Fund (GF) and 5 positions in Fiscal Year (FY) 2025-26, \$4,064,000 GF and 5 positions in FY 2026-27, and \$3,564,000 GF and 5 positions in FY 2027-28 and ongoing to manage, implement, and maintain remediation efforts to address real-time and critical security vulnerabilities and to provide ongoing management and monitoring of related new critical security services. - Provides \$1.5 million Department of Food and Agriculture Fund (Ag Fund) authority in 2025-26 and 2026-27, and \$900,000 in 2027-28 and ongoing to address increased research costs, to implement activities identified in the Sustainable Pest Management Roadmap, and to perform increased consultative work for the Department of Pesticide Regulation, as required by Assembly Bill 2113 (Chapter 60, Statutes of 2024). - Includes reappropriations of various one-time funds increased reimbursement authority of \$132,000 in 2025-26 and ongoing, which includes a rescheduling of \$226,000 Department of Food and Agriculture Fund (Ag Fund) reimbursement authority to the General Fund and will provide sufficient budgetary authority to complete various projects and administer existing and new grant awards; also includes a language-only Item to effectuate the Governor's Budget proposal, Dairy Marketing Branch and Milk Pooling Branch Remaining Milk Producer/Processor Assessments. - Includes \$353,000 General Fund in Fiscal Year 2025-26 for the Preliminary Plans phase for repair and replacement of the Meadowview Biological Control Program office and laboratory facilities. - Includes a \$1.37 million reappropriation of the Acquisition and Preliminary Plans funding for the Needles Border Protection Station relocation project, located in San Bernardino County.